dctrud/vagrant-lustre-tutorial/README.md

                                                -----------------------------

 Server supported only on CentOS 6.
-Clients supported on Ubuntu 12.04, CentOS 6/7.
+Clients supported on CentOS 6/7.

 For introduction to lustre see https://www.citutor.org/login.php?course=61 "Using the Lustre File System - Cyberinfrastructure Tutor"